 Atlas UI and the Web Modeler bring a lot of features to the process of building an app.
 But what if you already have a Mendix app that looks great and runs smoothly?
 No problem!
 To get an existing Mendix app to work with Atlas UI and the Web Modeler, there are a couple of steps to follow.
-This how-to describes how to upgrade existing Mendix projects to Atlas UI.
+This how-to describes how to upgrade existing Mendix apps to Atlas UI.

 This how-to will teach you how to do the following: